 7. Castor Oil Packs & uterine massage – Massaging your lower abdomen and then placing a castor oil pack on the area for 15-30 minutes.
 This is best done every second day from after your period to ovulation (if you are actively trying to conceive).
 Otherwise every second day in your cycle but not when you are menstruating.

 8. Vitex Agnus Castus – taken daily throughout your menstrual cycle at a moderate dose can balance progesterone levels.
 Not to be taken during the period.
-Always confirm with you health practitioner on dosage and if it is suitable for you.
+Always confirm with you health practitioner/herbalist on dosage and if it is suitable for you.

 9. Exercise – in Chinese medicine, uterine polyps are considered a blood stagnation pathology.
 When qi and blood stagnate, there is poor circulation.
 I often find a lot of women in clinical practise present with blood stagnation especially when they don’t exercise.
 You need to exercise everyday, brisk walking is excellent.

 If you are needing support for uterine polyps, you have come to the right place.
 Acupuncture and Chinese herbs can help treat uterine polyps, as it has done for many people.
+Best results are obtained with lifestyle with acupuncture and herbs for six months.